Acerca de

 FOSVS AND GEOPHONES FOR EOR

-FOSVS™ measure acceleration.
-FOSVS™ have been developed by Paulsson under Department of Energy (DOE) funding for micro-seismic and high temperature applications.
+FOSVS™ measure acceleration at sub-micro Joule energies to over 10,000 Hz at 320°C. FOSVS™ have been developed by Paulsson under Department of Energy (DOE) funding for micro-seismic and high temperature applications.

-Geophones are devices that are commonly used in seismic exploration to detect vibrations or seismic waves in the ground.
-They can also be used for enhanced hydrocarbon recovery in oil and gas reservoirs.
+Geophones are devices that are commonly used in seismic exploration to detect vibrations or seismic waves in the subsurface.
+They are used for mapping oil and gas reservoirs and monitoring primary and enhanced hydrocarbon recovery.

-During enhanced hydrocarbon recovery, fluid is injected into the reservoir to increase the pressure and displace the oil or gas towards production wells.
-FOSVS and geophones can be used to monitor the effectiveness of this process by detecting the seismic waves generated by the fluid injection.
+During enhanced hydrocarbon recovery, fluids are injected into the reservoir to increase the pressure and move the oil or gas towards the production wells.
+FOSVS™and geophones are used to monitor the effectiveness of this process by detecting the small micro-seismic events generated by the fluid injection.

-When fluid is injected into the reservoir, it causes the rock to deform and generate small seismic waves.
-These waves can be detected by geophones placed at various locations on the surface or within the reservoir.
-The data from these technologies is used to create a 3D image of the reservoir and to monitor the movement of the fluid.
+When fluids are injected into the reservoir, it causes rocks to fracture which generates micro-seismic events.
+These events can be detected by FOSVS™ and geophones placed within the reservoir.
+The data from our sensors are used to create 3D/4D images of the reservoir and to monitor the movement of the fluids.

-By analyzing the data, engineers can determine how the fluid is flowing through the reservoir and make adjustments to the injection process to optimize production.
-They can also identify areas of the reservoir where the fluid is not flowing effectively and target those areas for additional injection.
+By analyzing the data, engineers can determine how the fluids flow through the reservoir and make adjustments to the process to optimize injection and production.
+They can also identify areas untouched by the fluids inside the reservoir and target those areas for additional injection.

-Overall, the use of Paulsson's technologies for enhanced hydrocarbon recovery can improve the efficiency of oil and gas production and reduce costs by providing real-time monitoring of the injection process.
+Overall, the use of Paulsson's technologies for enhanced hydrocarbon recovery will greatly improve the efficiency of oil and gas production and reduce costs by providing real-time monitoring of the injection process.

 DEVELOPMENT AND PRODUCTION

-Geophysics equipment is used to measure and analyze various physical properties of the earth's surface, subsurface, and surrounding atmosphere.
-The development and production of geophysics equipment typically involves the following steps:
+Seismic, pressure, strain and temperature sensors are used to measure and analyze various physical properties of the earth's surface, and subsurface.
+The development and production of geophysical equipment involves the following steps:

 Component Selection